most1ed/hitoko-worker/README.md

 ## Auto-Reply Bot

+⚠️ **IMPORTANT: Auto-reply is DISABLED by default!**

+The main worker (`npm run worker`) only forwards messages to your webhook.
+It does **NOT** automatically reply to customers.

+### Optional: Enable Auto-Reply

-The included auto-reply bot (`example-auto-reply.js`) demonstrates how to automatically respond to customer messages:
+If you want to automatically respond to customer messages, you can run the separate auto-reply bot:

 ```bash
 npm run auto-reply
 ```

-The bot will:
+This is a **completely separate script** that:
-- Listen for messages from customers (buyers)
+- Listens for messages from customers (buyers)
-- Detect keywords in messages (price, stock, shipping, etc.)
+- Detects keywords in messages (price, stock, shipping, etc.)
-- Automatically send appropriate replies
+- Automatically sends appropriate replies
-- Show reply commands in the console
+- Shows reply commands in the console

+⚠️ **Before using in production:**
+1. Test thoroughly with your actual message flow
-You can customize the auto-reply logic in `example-auto-reply.js` to fit your needs.
+2. Customize the auto-reply logic in `examples/example-auto-reply.js`
+3. Make sure responses are appropriate for your business
+4. Consider having a human review auto-responses periodically

+**Note:** The auto-reply bot runs independently from the main worker.
+You can run both simultaneously if needed.

 ## Binary Message Format